 3. Chest pain

 High blood pressure does not come necessarily with some early warning signs but sometimes chest pain is associated with high blood pressure.
 Do not ignore the chest pain that hits you suddenly, it can be a warning sign for you as it can be just due to indigestion or it can lead to heart attack.
 The chest pain that is usually associated with high blood pressure is known as aortic dissection.
 It occurs when an injury to the innermost layer of the aorta allows the blood to flow between the layers of the aortic wall.
 Aorta is the main artery in the human body that originates from the left ventricle of the heart and goes down to the abdomen.

 4. Blurred Vision

 Yes!!
 If high blood pressure is left untreated then it can damage the vessel that supplies blood to the retina and can cause vision problems.
-Hypertension can have a different range of effects on eyes.
+Hypertension can have a different range of effects on the eyes.
 The retinal vascular damage that is caused by high blood pressure is known as hypertensive retinopathy.
-It is a damage to the retina and retinal circulation.
+It is damage to the retina and retinal circulation.
 Controlling blood pressure is said to be the only way to treat this problem.
 Arteriolar narrowing, changes in the arteriolar wall, abnormalities at points where arterioles and venules cross are some of the signs of the damage to the retina that is caused by hypertension.

 Share it with your friends and family to create awareness.
 Also, it is recommended to go for regular checkups to avoid any future complications.
 Stay Safe, Stay Healthy!!